biermanj-dkja/ITREVIEW/README.md

 ---

 ## What's in this version

+**v0.5.0.1** fixes question ID naming consistency across Module 2 — all per-system worksheet questions now use the same numeric scheme as Module 1 (e.g. SYS.1.1, SYS.2.3) rather than the previous lettered scheme (SYS.A1, SYS.B3).

 **v0.5.0** adds the Data Governance and Data Flow Audit (Module 2), a dynamic section engine, and a per-system report card.
 See the